Shreyanshgs/speech-flow/README.md

 - **Speech Emotion Recognition**
   Uses models trained on Apple's Create ML platform to classify emotions (e.g., happy, angry, sad) from your voice.
+  (NOTE: Need to create your own folder called "Resources" after fetching repo, then add your own video titled "test_video.mp4" in order to analyze bundled videos)

 - **Pacing & Filler Word Detection** *(coming soon)*
   Detects speaking speed and overused filler words like “um” or “like”.